Aug. 25, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Nonketotic hyperglycinemia is an autosomal recessive inborn error of metabolism that commonly presents in the neonatal period with hypotonia, intractable seizures, apneic attacks, and a burst-suppression pattern EEG.
 Plasma and cerebrospinal fluid glycine concentrations are substantially increased as a result of a deficiency in liver and brain glycine cleavage enzyme activity.
-Mutations in the P and T protein genes account for the vast majority of cases, but there is emerging evidence of defects in other pathways, notably lipoic acid synthesis, which can result in defects in the glycine cleavage enzyme system and other enzymes.
+Mutations in genes encoding the P and T glycine cleavage enzyme system subunits account for the vast majority of cases, but there is emerging evidence of defects in other pathways, notably lipoic acid synthesis, which can result in defects in the glycine cleavage enzyme system and other enzymes.
 The rapid onset and often short clinical course mean that many cases may remain undiagnosed.
 The authors review this disorder, with emphasis on the early diagnosis, management, and options for genetic testing.

 • Nonketotic hyperglycinemia is an important cause of neonatal encephalopathy.